Churchill, Oxfordshire: Notable people

-Rebekah Brooks, journalist and editor, has a small estate at Churchill.

 Amenities

 The village has a public house, the Chequers, built in the late 18th or early 19th century.
 It was controlled by Hunt Edmunds brewery before Mitchells & Butlers Brewery took the company over in the 1960s.
-It is now a gastropub.
+It is now a gastropub operated by The Lionhearth Group.
 The village hall was built in 1870 at the behest of James Langston as a Reading Room for the village.
 It was converted into the village hall after the Second World War.
 Bus route X8 serves the village.
 Buses run peak hours only, Monday to Friday, linking Kingham railway station and Chipping Norton via Churchill.
 Pulham's Coaches operates the route for Oxfordshire County Council.

 Churchill had two primary schools: the "Top School", opposite the church on Junction Road, was the Girls' School, and the "Lower School", further down the hill on the Sarsden Road, was the Boys' School.
 Their dates are somewhat obscure; the Lower School is said to have been built in 1716, though that seems surprisingly early to some historians, and the deeds of the Top School date it to the 1850s, though its rainwater heads are dated 1870.
 The Lower School was closed in 1947, the Top School in 1982, and both have been converted and divided into private houses.